Neurotech-HQ/sarufi-heyoo-blueprint/README.md

   After creating the secret keys, click `Run` button.
 A small webview window will open up with a url that looks like `https://{your repl name}.{your replit username}.repl.co`.

-  With the url, follow simple steps at [Setting whatsapp webhook](#setting-whatsapp-webhook).
+  With the url, follow simple steps at [Setting whatsapp webhook](#setting-whatsapp-webhook)

 - Final touches